mo6/mkdocs-mo6/README.md

 # Hello world

-An parapgraph of example text.
+An paragraph of example text.
 ```